Dates Available for Touring

 Classes are offered in modern dance technique, repertory or composition for intermediate/advanced dancers.
 Classes combine the athleticism and virtuosity of Artistic Director Larry Keigwin’s work.
 With a sense of play, students are encouraged to discover authentic movement while fine tuning technique.
 All company members are highly skilled teachers.

-Pre- and post-show discussions available upon advance request.
+Pre- and post-show discussions are available upon advance request.

 About the Company